Rosolinski/Cache-Grab-master/README.md

 # Cache Grab

 Cache Grab is currently a functional prototype of a geocache tracking iOS app, consisting of the code and files featured in this repository.
 This readme will guide you through how to use this prototype.
+The geocache is hidden on a GPS map and the user has to navigate the map to find it.
+The user will be able to know if they are getting closer or further away from the geocache, depending on the colour of their user icon.
+The icon turns red if they are getting closer, and if the icon turns blue, it means they aregetting further away from the geocache.

 This app is intended to run on iPhone 5.